 For those nonprofits which rely heavily on event revenue to make their bottom line, the news out of the nonprofit ecosystem regarding the plateau, stagnation, and downturn of revenue derived from walks, runs, rides, and other type events, is startling and of great concern.
 In an article this week from Denver, (https://businessden.com/2018/07/02/funds-on-the-run-nonprofits-struggle-with-declining-charity-run-ride-revenue/) evidence shows that run/ride style events are no longer the juggernaut of fundraising they once were.
-If you depend on them for more than 30% of your annual nut, that’s a serious problem which cannot be ignored.
+If you depend on them for more than 30% of your annual nut, that’s a serious problem that cannot be ignored.

 Sadly, the reaction of many nonprofits to this concerning turn of events is to double down on their run and make it more outrageous or unique, competing for the event and not for their impact.
 What gets lost in the message?